 Hurricane Ridge, in Olympic National Park, is one of the park's many dramatic sights.
 But you won't experience hurricanes here on summer vacation—just cool temps and a chance of rain.

-We love Nova Scotia for so many reasons—the seafood, the friendly locals, and the summertime temperatures (highs around 71, lows around 55).
+We love Nova Scotia, Canada, for so many reasons—the seafood, the friendly locals, and the summertime temperatures (highs around 71, lows around 55).

 Nova Scotia is home to charming fishing villages and inviting beaches.
 The water up here is refreshingly chilly even on the warmest days.